AlaskaAirlines/AuroDocsSite/src/content/markdown/auroSupport.md

 </auro-accordion-group>

 ## 1:1 support with Auro

-Do you have a question about Auro, a custom element, part of the support architecture or how to get support for your team?
-First we'd suggest reviewing the F.A.Q.s listed below for common questions.

 If you have a question, an issue or are simply curious about a specific part of the Auro Design System, we suggest submitting a [Github support ticket](/component-status) with the specific repo your issues relates.